tastyigniter/docs/upgrade-guide.md

 ## Upgrading TastyIgniter v2.1.x to v3.x.x

 This is a huge release.
-It contains a massive change in the codebase frrom CodeIgniter to Laravel with some new features and plenty bug fixes.
+It contains a massive change in the codebase from CodeIgniter to Laravel with some new features and plenty bug fixes.

 Listing all the improvements in v3 would be great but its a lot I lost track.
 So straight to upgrade!